 - Baking Dish, Spoon

-- Book: Bartholomew and the Oobleck by Dr. Seuss
+- Book Optional: Bartholomew and the Oobleck by Dr. Seuss

 Oobleck is a combination of two cups of corn starch and one cup of water.
 You will want to keep additional cornstarch on hand if you need to thicken the mixture.
 Generally, the oobleck recipe is a ratio of 1:2, so one cup of water and two cups of cornstarch.